 3.1 The website shows the times when courts are specifically in use for competitions and coaching sessions.
 Provision is also made via the website for members to pre-book courts, if they wish to, using the court booking system.
 Outside these allocations members can use the courts on a first come, first served basis.
 Members who have pre-booked a court via the website have precedence for court use over members who have not pre-booked for that particular time slot.
 If all courts are in use with none competition singles matches and other members are waiting then playing members are encouraged to offer a change to doubles matches at a convenient opportunity (end of set etc.).

 3.2 Members under the age of 13 must be accompanied by an adult at all times.

 3.3 Prospective members are allowed to use the facilities on a trial basis provided a fully paid adult member accompanies them.
 A maximum of three free trial sessions are allowed before joining the club is required.

 3.4 Flood lights are available for use via timed token operated meters.
-These tokens are available for purchase from the Sports Club bar, which is open most evenings, or the Tennis Club.
+These tokens are available for purchase from the clubhouse at the Tennis Club.
 Any problems with the lights should be promptly reported to a tennis club committee member.

 4 PLAYING ETIQUETTE

 4.1 Helsby Tennis Club has full LTA affiliation and therefore plays by normal LTA rules.